 I bought a pound of bacon this morning and cooked it in the oven until crisp.
 And just because I was curious, I weighed it after cooking.

 One pound of fresh bacon cooked down to weigh 5.2 oz.
-I knew bacon cooked down a lot, but that was ridiculous.
-It was only slightly cheaper per pound than buying real bacon crumbles and so much more work.
+I knew this type of meat cooked down a lot, but that was ridiculous.
+It was only slightly cheaper per pound than buying real crumbles and so much more work.
 This was the cheapest bacon found at Walmart (Jonestown brand for $2.50 a lb), and Walmart also sells real crumbled bacon for $8 a lb., a 9 oz bag is $4.99.
-When using a premium brand of bacon, you will yield more bacon after cooking.
+When using a premium brand of bacon, you will yield more after cooking.

 When using bacon crumbles, make sure they are real bacon and not the fake ones made from soy.